 If we determine that a take-home teeth whitening kit will successfully whiten your tooth stains, we will first take dental impressions.
 They will be used in creating custom-fit bleaching trays.
 These will fit snugly and comfortably over your teeth to deliver a consistent dose of bleaching agent without irritating the gums.

 Teeth Whitening FAQs

 Is teeth whitening at the dentist more effective than store-bought kits?

-Teeth whitening at your local dentist office provides much more benefits than just buying a store-bought teeth whitening kit and hoping it works.
+Teeth whitening in our Westborough dentist office can offer more benefits than just buying a store-bought teeth whitening kit and hoping it works.
 You have the added safety of having your dentist assist you with your teeth whitening process while also ensuring your teeth and gums are healthy.
 If you choose a store-bought option, we will be there to follow your progress and make sure it is working.

 Can teeth whitening damage my tooth enamel?

 Yes.
 Excessive teeth whitening can permanently damage your tooth enamel.
 You should always follow instructions and recommendations from your dentist during this process because teeth whitening materials can be strong and damaging if used improperly.
 You do not need to worry if you are following all recommendations.

 Can I whiten dental restorations like dental veneers or dental crowns?

 No. Only tooth enamel is affected and whitened with teeth whitening.
 You can not whiten materials like porcelain or resin because of their already stain-resistant properties.

 The teeth whitening process can cause temporary tooth sensitivity.
 There are a few things that you can do to prevent the problem.
 First, it is important to understand that sensitivity is due to the peroxide ingredient.
 Secondly, be sure to take care of your teeth after whitening them by brushing and flossing.
 Avoid consuming very hot or cold foods for a couple of days after treatment.